Kiki Strike: Series titles

 Ananka attends a private school called Atalanta, and lives in a small apartment nearby that is crammed with books on every subject imaginable.
 Although she does not believe it, she is quite intelligent and very eccentric.
 She has brown hair, is described as chubby in Inside the Shadow City, and thinks of herself as very unattractive.
 Later in the book she is given a makeover by Betty, and finally sees herself as pretty.

 When asked what she would like to be when she grows up, she says she would like to study Giant Squid.
 At the beginning of the series, she needs to be led by Kiki Strike, but by the end, she is a leader herself.

 Ananka is not gifted in school (although very intelligent) because she finds school to be an utter waste of time.
 However, she learns much more important things, such as how to survive in dangerous situations and to look at things and see them as they were in the past.
 Her parents do not recognise her special talents and are instead very focused on how she does in school.
 Her grandfather was a rat lover and invented a way to safely and effectively get rid of them, The Reverse Pied Piper (a device which the Irregulars recreate and use throughout the series).

+Ananka is the narrator of the series.